 Organic 100% Soba

-Mitoku offers a variety of hard to find soba noodles, all with the characteristic rich flavor and substantial texture of traditional soba.
-Our 100% buckwheat soba is a hearty, delicious, wheat-free noodle that comes in salt-free and salted varieties.
+Mitoku offers a variety of soba noodles, all with the characteristically satisfying flavor and substantial texture of traditional soba.
+Our 100% buckwheat soba is a hearty, delicious noodle that comes in salt-free and salted varieties.
+Producing soba with buckwheat alone requires special care and attention, as the noodles can easily become dry and brittle.
+Our producer is one of only a few in Japan making this hard-to-find variety.
 We also offer noodles that are 80% soba with the remainder being unbleached white flour.

 Organic Brown Rice Udon